unit2zeroq/homelab-infrastructure/README.md

 ## Infrastructure

 - Hypervisor (type 2): VMware running Windows 10, Windows Server, and Ubuntu VMs
-- Physical hardware: Repurposed desktop used as a dedicated server
-- Network: Managed switch with VLAN segmentation
+- Network: Managed switch with VLAN segmentation (to be completed)
 - Storage: NAS for centralized file storage and backups
-- Single-board compute: Raspberry Pi running Pi-hole for local DNS
+- Single-board compute: Raspberry Pi running Pi-hole for local DNS and uptime-kuma for network and service monitoring

 ---